Youth and Community Work BA (Hons)

 you have gained from this.
 We are interested in your views,

-for example of an equalities issue concerning young people and your
+for example of equalities issues concerning young people and

-views on working professionally with young people, children and
+your views on working professionally with young people, children

-communities.
-As fieldwork placements form a major part of the
+and communities.
+As fieldwork placements form a major part of

-interests or focus and consider how these might relate to future
+interests and consider how these might relate to future placements

-on what they have learned from their prior experience/s.
+reflect on what they have learned from their